joycemwangi/google-cybersecurity-certificate-journey/README.md

 - Cybersecurity controls including hardening, monitoring, and access control
 - Leveraging SIEM tools like **Splunk** to detect and analyze security events
 - Practical skills using Python, Linux CLI, and SQL for threat analysis
-- Python automations for DevSecOps tasks, including IP allow list management.
+- Python automations for CI/CD pipelines and DevSecOps tasks.

 ---